Meet the Cider Makers!

 Enjoy an exclusive evening with the cidermakers at the 4th annual Cider Makers Dinner.

-The one-of-a-kind evening will take place at the Olalla Winery with serene views of the vineyard as the backdrop.
+The one-of-a-kind evening takes place at Olalla Winery with serene views of the vineyard as the backdrop.

-The interactive dinner immerses you in the experience, as you learn about each course and how it pairs with a particular cider.
-Cidermakers share tasting techniques, cider lore, explain the process – from orchard to glass – and more.
+The interactive dinner immerses you in the experience, as you learn about each course and how it pairs with a particular cider, tasting techniques, cider lore, the process – from orchard to glass – and more.
+Acoustic guitar by Rob Rigoni sets the evening's ambiance.

 *Strictly limited to 50.
 Advance reservation/ticket purchase is required.